Shayne Topp

 Shayne Robert Topp (born September 14, 1991) is an American YouTuber, comedian, actor, podcaster, and host.
-He is most known for his work on the YouTube comedy collective Smosh, of which he has been a cast member since 2015 and the co-host of its podcast Smosh Mouth (2023–present).
+He is most known for starring in Dear Lemon Lima and his work on the YouTube sketch-comedy collective Smosh, of which he has been a cast member since 2015 and the co-host of its podcast Smosh Mouth (2023–present).
 He is also known for his roles as Shayne Zabo on the Disney Channel series So Random!
 (2011–2012), and as Matt Bradley in seasons 4–10 on the ABC series The Goldbergs (2017–2023).

 Early life

 Topp was born on September 14, 1991, in Florida, to Catherine Topp (née Person) and Robert Royal Topp, a fighter pilot.
 He grew up in Phoenix, Arizona, but moved to Los Angeles, California when he was a teenager, where he attended a high school for young actors to be able to continue acting while going to school.

 At 18 months old, Topp was alone in a baby playpen at his family home in Florida when he managed to escape and get outside.
-Whilst throwing rocks into the pool, he fell in and drowned.
+While throwing rocks into the pool, he fell in and drowned.
 Topp was legally dead for an unknown amount of time before his mother came outside, and paramedics were called.